Cornwall restaurant handed new food hygiene rating | cornish-times.co.uk

 Subscribe to our email and get updates right in your inbox.

-A Cornwall restaurant has been handed a new two-out-of-five food hygiene rating.
+A Cornwall restaurant has been handed a new four-out-of-five food hygiene rating.

-Little China Restaurant, a restaurant, cafe or canteen at 23 Church Street, Mevagissey, St Austell, Cornwall was given the score after assessment on June 8, the Food Standards Agency's website shows.
+Nepalese Gurkha Restaurant, a restaurant, cafe or canteen at 2 The Moor, Falmouth, Cornwall was given the score after assessment on June 14, the Food Standards Agency's website shows.